-In order to request deletion of personal information from the membership database, you can use the notification form mentioned above.
+In order to request deletion of personal information from the membership database, you send request to the email address given in the notification form mentioned above.
 If you would like confirmation that your personal information has been deleted from the membership database, please contact the Data Protection Officer for your region.

 Transfer of personal information to third parties